lbugnion/timekeeper/doc/dependent-branch/index.md

 # Deploying Timekeeper to a dependent branch

-A _dependent branch_ is a branch of Timekeeper using own branding (colors, logos etc) and living in its own Static Web App instance, but using the common Azure Functions and Azure SignalR service instances.
+A _dependent branch_ is a branch of Timekeeper using own branding (colors, logos etc) and living in its own Static Web App instance, but using the common Storage, Azure Functions and Azure SignalR service instances.

-If you are looking to deploy a completely independent version of Timekeeper (using its own instance of Azure Functions and Azure SignalR service), [please check this page](../independent-branch/index.md).
+If you are looking to deploy a completely independent version of Timekeeper (using its own instance of Storage, Azure Functions and Azure SignalR service), [please check this page](../independent-branch/index.md).

 ## Preparing the new branch